Governor’s proposed income tax cuts hotly debated in West Virginia - NewsBreak

 Governor’s proposed income tax cuts hotly debated in West Virginia

-CHARLESTON, WV (WOWK) — One day after the West Virginia State of the State Address, income tax cuts remain the talk of the State Capitol and probably at a lot of kitchen tables.
+CHARLESTON, W.Va.
+(WOWK) — One day after the West Virginia State of the State Address, income tax cuts remain the talk of the State Capitol and probably at a lot of kitchen tables.

 “The problem that most citizens in my district have is making a choice between heating and eating.
 And the more money we can put back in their pockets, the better of everyone’s going to be,” said Del.
 Larry D. Kump, (R) Berkeley.